Do you want to monitor wombats or go birdwatching for science? How about hiking to remote regions to hunt for weeds?

-The Office of Environment and Heritage (OEH) then uses that information in our monitoring programs to support decision-making.
+The Department of Planning, Industry and Environment then uses that information in our monitoring programs to support decision-making.

 There are lots of ways to get involved with animal and plant surveys, whatever your age or background.

 For instance, you can:

 - survey birds in the Warrumbungle National Park

 - monitor wombats at Bents Basin State Conservation Area, or